 If you die without a Will in Nevada your assets will pass according to the intestate laws of Nevada.
 If you are married at the time of death, it must be determined whether your property is community or separate property.
-Assets that are acquired during the course of the marriage are considered “community property”.
-Property that is received through a gift or inheritance during the marriage, assuming it is not commingled with community assets, will be considered separate property.
+Assets acquired during a marriage are considered “community property” unless otherwise stated.
+Receiving property as a gift or inheritance are not community property, unless commingled with other community assets.

-One of the significant advantages of a Will is that you control who your assets are distributed to upon your death.
-The use of a Revocable Living Trust provides even more control as to the timing of those distributions, for example 50% upon attaining the age of 25 years and the balance at age 30.
-It should be remembered that these intestacy laws will only apply to probate assets and do not control payable on death designations or assets owned as joint tenants with rights of survivorship.
+A significant advantage of a Will is controlling who you give your assets to upon dying.
+The use of a Revocable Living Trust provides even more control as to the timing of those distributions.
+For example, 50% upon attaining the age of 25 years and the balance at age 30.
+Remember, intestacy laws only apply to probate assets.
+They do not apply to control payable on death designations or assets owned as joint tenants with rights of survivorship.

 Drizin Law is providing this information for educational purposes only.
 It should not be construed as legal advice or a legal opinion as to any specific facts or circumstances.
 This information is based on general principles of Nevada law at the time it was created and you should be aware laws frequently change.
 Moreover, the laws affecting you may differ depending on the circumstances.
 You should consult with a qualified attorney in your own state or jurisdiction concerning your particular situation.
 Review of this information does not create an attorney-client relationship.

 Lee is an Nevada Attorney with 30 years of experience.
 He focuses on probate, wills, trusts, guardianship and real estate for a wide range of clients.

 He has been representing families for more than 30 years in all aspects of probate, trust and guardianship administration including, but not limited to, commencement of proceedings, will and trust contests, accountings, and sales of real estate.